*Updated: April 2019*

 How to Know What Courses to Take

-It may seem like I have taken a lot of random courses, but there’s a bit of a method to my madness. 😀 I general, I take a course when I feel like I have a knowledge gap.
+It may seem like I have taken a lot of random courses, but there’s a bit of a method to my madness. 😀 In general, I take a course when I feel like I have a knowledge gap.

 I’ve taken so many Pinterest courses because I find it’s helpful to know as much as possible about Pinterest – it’s the #1 or #2 source of page views for many bloggers, so our livelihoods sorta depend on knowing what to do there.

 When I wanted to know if Facebook ads were the way to go, I signed up for Beth Anne’s course, Facebook Brilliance.
 I am so glad I did that because it helped me realize just how complicated Facebook ads could be so I actually did NOT move forward with ads.
 Spending $197 to save potentially thousands of wasted dollars?
 Yes, please!
+I have since invested in a lot more Facebook training (sometimes I need to hear something said several ways before it sinks in!) and I’m starting to get rather good at FB ads!

-When I felt like I could be better at writing emails and capturing my visitors’ attention, I signed up for Bushra’s persuasion hacks lab.
+When I felt like I could be better at writing emails and capturing my visitors’ attention, I signed up for Bushra’s Persuasion Hacks Lab.
 And so on!
 You get the idea.
 If you have a knowledge gap, there is no better way to fill that gap than find an expert who has written about the topic and invest in learning from them.

 Importance of Finding a Mentor